Rediscovering Partnership: Externalizing Problems in Couples Therapy

 In conclusion, remember: the problem lacks the power to define who you are individually, or as a couple.
 You are not the problem- the problem is something that life has thrown your way.
 It's a hurdle, not an insurmountable mountain.
 Externalizing the problem allows balance and understanding to reign in your relationship, empowering you to combat life's challenges together as a unified front.

 At Insights Counseling Center, our purpose is to help you navigate life's challenges, find healing, and rediscover the partnership in your relationship.
-Our compassionate therapists are here to walk with you on this journey, offering guidance as you reclaim control over problems and rekindle your shared strength in couples therapy.
+Our compassionate therapists are here to walk with you on this journey, offering guidance as you reclaim control over problems and rekindle your shared strength in marriage counseling.

 Remember, it's not you against each other—it's both of you against the problem.